TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/3-Configuring-the-behavior-of-the-extension.rst

 In this chapter, you've learned how to set the Objects of your domain in motion and how to control the flow of a page visit.
-You now can realize the two components *Model* and
+You now can realize the two components *model* and
 *Controller* of the MVC paradigm inside your extension.
 In the following chapter, we will address the third component, the *View*.
 We'll present the substantial scope of the